Rachel M. Friars:

 Jesyka Traynor (she/her) is a PhD Candidate in the Department of English Language and Literature at Queen’s University in Kingston, Ontario.
-She holds a BA and MA in English Literature and her work examines contemporary Californian literature, with a focus on representations of the Californian landscape by Californian authors.
+She holds a BA and MA in English Literature and her work examines contemporary Californian literature, with a focus on representations of the Californian landscape and mythology by Californian authors.
 Jesyka also does research on true crime.
-Her work on women in twenty-first century true crime is forthcoming from Crime Fiction Studies.
-Jesyka serves as co Editor-in-Chief of the international literary journal, The Lamp, and is the co-creator of True Crime Index.
-She is also an Editorial Assistant with PopMeC Research Collective.
+Her work on women in twenty-first century true crime has been published in Crime Fiction Studies.
+Jesyka serves as an editor of the international literary journal, The Lamp, and is the co-creator of True Crime Index.
+She is also an Assistant Editor with PopMeC Research Collective.
 Find her on Twitter and Goodreads.
-(Photo by Meghan Burry)

 Connor E.R.
 DeMerchant:

 Connor E. R. DeMerchant (he/him) is a historian from Kingston, New Brunswick, Canada.
 He holds a Bachelor of Arts degree in English and History and a Master’s in History from Queen’s University in Kingston, Ontario.
 In the fall of 2021 he will be pursuing a PhD in history at the University of New Brunswick – Fredericton in the field of Caribbean history.
 Connor enjoys researching all aspect of Victorian Britain and its global empire, with his MA thesis focusing on Queen Victoria’s interest and impact on music during her reign.
 When not being an academic, Connor enjoys doing genealogy, rug-hooking, and thrifting.